devkiran/NextAPI/README.md

 Say goodbye to tedious backend boilerplate code and focus on what matters most - building user-friendly UI/UX that delight your customers.

-With its powerful combination of Next.js, Supabase, and Prisma, NextAPI provides the perfect foundation for creating scalable and feature-rich SaaS apps.
+With its powerful combination of Next.js, Supabase, and Prisma - NextAPI provides the perfect foundation for creating scalable and feature-rich SaaS apps.

 ## Built with